 I am delighted to announce that Pratiksha Institute of Pharmaceutical Sciences (PIPS) in Guwahati is preparing to release inaugural newsletter.
-Pharmaherald."
-This newsletter is a vital source of information and updates tailored Institute the Pratiksha Pharmaceutical Sciences community.
+"The its Pharmaherald."
+This newsletter is a vital source of information and updates tailored Pratiksha Institute for the of Pharmaceutical Sciences community.
 It serves as a platform for disseminating news, updates and accomplishments within the institute.
-In each edition, you can anticipate discovering articles covering academic progress, student achievements, faculty success stories and a deeper understanding of the field Pharmaceutical sciences.
+In each edition, you can anticipate discovering articles covering academic progress, student achievements, faculty success stories and a deeper understanding of the field of Pharmaceutical sciences.

 The newsletter serves not only as an informative tool but also as a medium for connecting students, faculty, and staff.
-It showcases stories that spotlight the varied talents and contributions affiliated individuals with Furthermore, it offers a glimpse into upcoming events, workshops and research initiatives. fostering a sense togetherness and enthusiasm within the PIPS community.
+It showcases stories that spotlight the varied talents and contributions of affiliated individuals with PIPS.
+Furthermore, it offers a glimpse into upcoming events, workshops and research initiatives, fostering a sense of togetherness and enthusiasm within the PIPS community.